Release Notes for Cisco Catalyst IE9300 Rugged Series Switches, Release 26.1.x

 ● MAC algorithms:

-Note: You can use the ip ssh server algorithm kex command to configure the Key Exchange algorithm and the ip ssh server algorithm mac command to configure the MAC algorithms.
+Note: Use the ip ssh server algorithm kex command to configure the Key Exchange algorithm and the ip ssh server algorithm mac command to configure the MAC algorithms.

 This table lists the supported Cisco Catalyst IE9300 Rugged Series Switches hardware models and the default license levels that they are delivered with.